 Six ways to be a good first date

-Ready to meet him in 3D?
+Ready to meet him IRL?
 Whatever you’re looking for, here are six easy ways to make a good impression on a first date.

 The art of dating isn’t dead but it has changed a lot.

-One thing which hasn’t changed is the awkwardness of first dates.
+One thing that hasn’t changed is the awkwardness of first dates!
 Try too hard to impress and you’ll come across as desperate or cocky.
 Play it too cool and he’ll think you’re not interested.
 It’s a fine line to walk, especially when he’s right there distracting you with his beard and biceps and nice cologne.